keshavln/pi05-finetuned-pick-place/README.md

 - Fine tune π0.5, a Vision-Language-Action model by Physical Intelligence
 - Run inference

 The goal of this endeavour was to demonstrate end-to-end deployment of π0.5.
 Hence, the environment used is relatively simple: consisting of a blue cube, a yellow cube and a red circle on a checkered table.
 Work in progress to extend this setup to more advanced manipulation tasks.
+The fine-tuned policy can be found [here](https://huggingface.co/KeshavLN/deskorgv1.4_policy), and the dataset used can be found [here](https://huggingface.co/datasets/KeshavLN/deskorgv1.2_dataset).

 A demo can be viewed below.